 Thank you, Mr President, for bringing our servicemen and servicepeople home—but what business did they have in Paris to begin with?
 Her beguiling alleys and laneways are death-traps for modern infantry, and Baron Haussmann infamously modelled her naked, geometric boulevardes on machine-gun firing ranges.

-New Rule: from now on, we have to count to ten before invading anything UNESCO lists as a Graveyard of Empires.
+New Rule: from now on, we count to 10 before invading anything UNESCO classifies as a Graveyard of Empires.